ayushdiagarwal/Manga-Scraper/README.md

 * Execute `manga.py`.
 * Enter The URL of the manga from kissmanga.com
 * Enter the chapter range
+* You might have to solve a captcha but only once.
 * Enjoy!

 ## Features